 Looking for some social media ideas for New Year's Eve but don't know where to begin?
-Admittedly, it's a trickier occasion to mark than, say, Christmas or Black Friday, but there are some amusing ideas you can try out for when the clock chimes midnight (or when your target audience are very hungover after the Big Night Out, lying comatose on their sofa).
+Admittedly, it's a trickier occasion to mark than, say, Christmas or Black Friday, but there are some brilliant ideas you can try out for when the clock chimes midnight (or when your target audience are very hungover after the Big Night Out, lying comatose on their sofa).

 Luckily for you, Noisy Little Monkey have done (almost) all of the hard work.
-The team have shared some starting points and social media marketing quick wins: the really simple but successful stuff that's going to get you that sweet, sweet engagement, appealing to all the nostalgic sentimentality that's so prevalent at this time of year: These include:
+The team have shared some starting points and social media marketing quick wins: the really simple but successful stuff that's going to get you that sweet, sweet engagement.
+Content ideas include: